wimlouw/mynotes/content/post/2024-03-26-notes-on-llms/index.md

 All very neat, but gosh it has been tough just keeping one's bearings with so much hype.
 I'm thankful for people like Simon Willison (<https://simonwillison.net/>) who has managed to walk the line between excitement and caution (so you'll see some links to Simon's blog).

-I am not an "LLM expert" but I've had to opportunity to struggle with various models and workflows, and have learned some lessons along the way.
+I am not an "LLM expert" but I've had the opportunity to struggle with various models and workflows, and have learned some lessons along the way.
 A lot of these lessons have been conceptual --- what is an LLM, how does it work, what is it doing, and what are going to be good uses for it.

 So some notes below --- running notes, really --- with practitioners in mind.